 The Importance of Brand Leadership for a Franchise Business

 Franchisees certainly have their fair share of responsibilities, but there’s one that should always be left in the hands of franchisors–-brand leadership.

 “Franchisors must never abdicate their responsibility of brand leadership,” says Franchise Attorney Tom Spadea.
 “They need to understand why consumers buy from their franchisees, where the business is trending and how to make it better.
 This includes ensuring the franchisees are maintaining brand standards and monitoring the satisfaction of the brand’s customers.”

 Franchisors are in a unique position to lead their brand.
-By leveraging the experiences and feedback of their franchisees, they can form a detailed “map” of how their brand is viewed and experienced.
-Using the insights of their franchisees, their sales data, and information gleaned from tools like Google Analytics, Hubspot, automated marketing campaigns and more, they can learn which brand traits engage consumers most.
+By leveraging the experiences and feedback of their franchisees, they can form a detailed “map” of how consumers view and experience their brand.
+There’s plenty to be learned from franchisees, their sales data, and information gleaned from tools like Google Analytics, Hubspot, automated marketing campaigns.
+These resources reveal which brand traits engage consumers most.
 Using what they’ve learned, they can return to franchisees with a fresh perspective and refined approach.
 It’s an ongoing process, but it’s made much easier with the right software and digital tools.